 Why would we charge so much less than traditional financial planning firms?

 We are in this business to be a financial force of good for our clients.
 We believe in keeping our overhead business expenses low so that we can offer our services at a justifiable cost.
 No high-rise offices, no fancy parties, no expensive advertising.
-Our clients tend to be hard-working individuals who appreciate our business model, believe in impact investing, and have $500,000 to $4,000,000 of investable assets.
+Our clients tend to be hard-working individuals who appreciate our business model, believe in impact investing, and have more than $500,000 of investable assets.
 We have designed our firm to cater to this niche and created a fee structure that reflects our value.
 In order to deliver our high-service model, we will cap our client relationships for the entire firm.
 We believe this is the only way to provide quality over quantity.

 Why do you charge a flat, retainer fee instead of the traditional 1% of assets under management?